Advising & Support

 The Parent-Advisor Partnership

-Advisors rely on parents for insights on their children, while parents come to rely on advisors as the first avenue of communication concerning their student.
-Advisors write formal summative letters to parents twice during the year, while grades are reported home four times a year.
-Of course, conversations between parents and advisors take place throughout the year, and during Family Weekends or anytime that is convenient.
-Parents are always welcome to schedule conferences or a phone call with advisors.
+Advisors rely on parents/guardians for insights on their children, while parents/guardians come to rely on advisors as the first avenue of communication concerning their student.
+Advisors write summative comments to parents/guardians at the end of each academic year and work with students to write self-reflections to parents/guardians during the year, while grades (including interim grades) are reported home five times a year.
+Of course, conversations between parents/guardians and advisors take place throughout the year, during Family Weekends or anytime that is convenient.
+Parents are always welcome to schedule conferences or a phone call with their student's advisors.